How to set the Aspect Ratio in Matplotlib?

 import matplotlib.pyplot as plt

-#define matplotlib figure and axis
+# Define matplotlib figure and axis

 fig, ax = plt.subplots()

-#create simple line plot
+# Create simple line plot

 ax.plot([0, 10],[0, 20])

-#attempt to set aspect ratio to 1
+# Attempt to set aspect ratio to 1 (Incorrect approach for visual square)

 ax.set_aspect(1)